emiliaaa25/QuestMaster/README.md

 ## Project Description

-**Quest Master** is a comprehensive hobby tracking and progression system that gamifies personal skill development.
-Users can explore a catalog of hobbies, create custom quests (tasks), and track their progress through an XP-based reward system.
+**Quest Master** is a hobby tracking app focused on steady progress.
+Users create an account, log in, join hobbies from a preset catalog, add quests, and track progress through an XP-based system.

-The application enables users to:
+The application lets users:
-- **Browse & Join Hobbies** from a preset catalog (Creative, Physical, Intellectual)
+- **Create an account and log in** with JWT-based authentication
-- **Create Custom Quests** with difficulty levels and time tracking
+- **Browse and join hobbies** from a preset catalog (Creative, Physical, Intellectual)
-- **Track Progress** with status management (To Do → Doing → Done)
+- **Create custom quests** with difficulty levels and time tracking
-- **Earn XP & Stats** based on completed quests
+- **Track progress** with status management (To Do -> Doing -> Done)
-- **View Global Analytics** across all hobbies and quests
+- **Earn XP and view analytics** across hobbies and quests

 **Domain:** Personal development & hobby gamification